iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.3/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.vdh.exposurenotification 1 reviews"/>
 </p>

+> Terrible app.
+Hasn't checked for exposures since Feb 14 (apr 3 now).
+And I've never had an exposure notification.
+And why are no stats being released as to how many notifications have been sent, how many tokens exchanged, etc. to allow us to see where we fall in the mix.
+I could be all alone on the moon and the app would behave identically to my experience so far.<br> :date: __2021-04-04 05:07:24__

+> If only it updated.<br> :date: __2021-04-03 15:39:27__

+> When the last update was pushed it app stopped checking for my exposure.<br> :date: __2021-03-31 20:36:23__

+> Last exposure check was 2 months ago.
+Worthless.<br> :date: __2021-03-30 15:34:59__

 > SCAM<br> :date: __2021-03-27 02:29:20__

 > I'm disappointed.
 It has stopped checking on a regular basis.
 It was fine until recent updates.
 How does the Commonwealth expect us to use something this broken?
 Sorry was a supporter of the project in the past, but there is no need to continue tonuse it if you aren't providing me with the security and peace of mine as promised.<br> :date: __2021-03-27 02:15:06__